CoderBoyo/ResourcePacker/README.md

 # ResourcePacker
-Allows textures to be mapped into textures for for ingame items Docs coming eventually
+Allows textures to be mapped into textures for for ingame items.

+(Docs coming eventually)